 I teach applied economics, sustainability, and data analysis.
 I study sustainability curriculum and knowledge networks.

 I am an assistant professor of economics at Centenary University in New Jersey.
-I also serve as the Director of the Centenary University Center for Sustainability and act as program director for the Sustainable Practices concentration and minor.
-Through Centenary, I am the faculty advisor for the Volunteer Income Tax Assistance Program run in collaboration with the United Way in Hackettstown, NJ.
+I also serve as the Director of the Centenary University Center for Sustainability and act as program director for the Sustainable Practices concentration/minor/certificate.
+Through Centenary, I am a Professor-in-Residence at Phillipsburg High School.

 I am also currently a doctoral candidate studying comparative education at Lehigh University.
 My dissertation is focused on disciplinary structure and how the emerging academic field of sustainability studies is organizing itself.
 I am using network analysis to compare undergraduate sustainability programs at institutions in the United States with similar programs in environmental studies.